blackheaven/james-project/src/adr/0003-distributed-workqueue.md

   For the time being we will keep the sequential execution property of the task manager.
   This is an intermediate milestone torward the final implementation which will drop this property.

- * Use a queue rabbitmq as a workqueue where only the `Created` events are pushed into.
+ * Use a RabbitMQ queue as a workqueue where only the `Created` events are pushed into.
    This queue will be exclusive and with a `prefetch = 1`.
    The queue will listen to the worker on the same node and will ack the message only once it is finished (`Completed`, `Failed`, `Cancelled`)